alexbakke52/Hackathon-WeatherSensor/README.md

 - include plot into tkinter DONE
 - android app WIP
 - make tkinter nice looking IN PROGRESS
-- IoT instead of USB WIP
+- IoT/Bluetooth instead of USB WIP
-      - make app for android/ios prob not happening
+      - Port app to android/ios probably not happening
-      - cloud database? how does iot actually work? wtf
+- Create a better looking interface for desktop application

 # for later
-- no feasible way to measure wind direction, it would have to be web scraped (like altitude is done)
+- no feasible way to measure wind direction given available equipment, would require web scraping or additional sensors